Ayushd70/Ayushd70/README.md

 <p><samp>
   I'm Ayush Dubey, a passionate Developer living in India.
 Currently pursuing B.Tech in Computer Science.
   <br/><br/>
+  I was previously working at <a href="https://rooftopapp.com/">Rooftop</a> as Founding Engineer.
 I maintain few Android Custom ROM at <a href="https://forum.xda-developers.com/m/ayushd70.5889244/">XDA Developers</a>.
   <br/><br/>
   You can contact me on any of the platforms above.
 I typically respond fastest to <a href="https://t.me/Ayushd70"> Telegram </a> messages.
 </samp></p>